 Responsibility for funding third sector social housing moved to the independent Social Housing Unit with support from the Department of Building and Housing.
 Policy function moved from Housing New Zealand Corporation to the Department of Building and Housing.

-2014 Responsibility for assessing eligibility for social housing, administering income-related rents is transferred from Housing New Zealand Corporation to the Ministry of Social Development, to help ensure all social housing providers are on an equal footing.
+Responsibility for managing applications, assessing eligibility for social housing and administering income-related rents is transferred from Housing New Zealand Corporation to the Ministry of Social Development, to help ensure all social housing providers are on an equal footing.